|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 Options available in a custom profile

-Displays a list of plugin categories or families.
-Allows users to modify the description, the owner and the auto-enable options.
+Allows users to modify the name, description, owner, and the auto-enable families for the profile.

 Allows for detailed adjustment of the plugins that the AlienVault vulnerability scanner uses to scan your assets.
 USM Appliance displays the number of plugins available as well as the number of plugins enabled in the current profile.